 Project focus: Andrew will develop a digital platform for fostering effective, sustainable collaborations between scientists and policymakers to address the needs of communities, initially within the state of North Carolina.

 Andrew George wants to advance his goal for everyone to have the opportunity to be extraordinary through innovative thinking, creative solutions, and putting people first.
 Across his career, he has built relationships between Federal agencies, State legislators, students, academic institutions, non-profits, and others to bring about change.
-As a graduate student he co-lead the development of the North Carolina STEM Policy Fellowship and worked with leadership in his department to standardize pay for graduate students.
-Andrew previously served as an AAAS Emerging Leaders in Science and Society Fellow where he engaged stakeholders, practitioners, and users to understand their needs for clean affordable drinking water in North Carolina.
+As a graduate student, he co-led the development of the North Carolina STEM Policy Fellowship and worked with leadership in his department to standardize pay for graduate students.
+Andrew previously served as an AAAS Emerging Leaders in Science and Society Fellow, where he engaged stakeholders, practitioners, and users to understand their needs for clean affordable drinking water in North Carolina.
 Prior to serving as a Civic Science Fellow, Andrew worked as a Senior Consultant and recently as the Executive Vice President for Strategy at Thrivner, Inc. At Thrivner, he worked with leaders looking to make a difference and develop bold initiatives to tackle a range of societal challenges.
 These included adapting to climate change, creating a sustainable ocean economy, and building resilient communities.
+In January 2023, Andrew joined the North Carolina Biotechnology Center to design and lead a new Life Sciences Manufacturing Ambassador program.
 Andrew holds a Ph.D. in Biology from Duke University and a B.S. in Zoology from Michigan State University.